Understanding Metabolic Adaptation

 Why Does Metabolic Adaptation Happen?

 When you lose weight, your total energy expenditure drops significantly.
-This helps explain why some people have such a hard time maintaining weight loss.
+This helps explain why some people have such a hard time with weight loss maintenance.

-As you lose weight (including muscle mass), your body requires fewer calories to function, and your RMR declines.
+As you lose weight and body composition shifts (including muscle mass), your body requires less energy to function, so your BMR declines, and you burn fewer calories.2

 You may move less or burn fewer calories while exercising because you now have less body mass to move around, you become more efficient at the exercise you're doing, and your body is smart about conserving energy.2